 Programmatic access to PC2 via the PC2 API

-These things and many more are covered in the rest of this manual, and also on our Wiki at Error!
+These things and many more are covered in the rest of this manual, and also on our Wiki at https://github.com/pc2ccs/pc2v9/wikiError!
 Hyperlink reference not valid..

 Installation Details

 In the event that the preceding chapter is a bit too terse, the remainder of this manual discusses the details of using PC2 to configure and run a contest.
 The first step is to install the necessary software, as described in this chapter.
 The remaining chapters cover initialization files, starting the system, configuring the system for a contest, starting and monitoring the contest, and using the PC2 scoreboard.
-In addition several appendices cover details of certain topics.
+In addition, several appendices cover details of certain topics.

 Installation